ETA444/dataview/README.md

    ```bash
    pip install -r requirements.txt
    ```
-\* *The script has a built in way of checking and installing (with consent) the missing packages, however you can opt to install them manually, as instructed above.*
+\* *The script has a built in way of checking and installing the missing packages (with consent), however you can opt to install them manually, as instructed above.*
 ### Running DataView
 Execute the script and follow the on-screen instructions:
 ```bash